techtraits/appengine-pipeline-java/README.md

 appengine-pipeline-java
 =======================

-A build of the google app engine pipeline (java) svn repo which uses maven to build rater than ant
+A build of the google app engine pipeline (java) svn repo which uses maven to build rather than ant